-One of the most noteworthy buildings is the imposing Town Hall (Hotel de Ville) being used as a civil building.
-The whole building is decorated in great abundance of statues and ornaments which totally outshine the others.
+One of the most noteworthy buildings is the imposing Town Hall (Hotel de Ville) being used as a civil-building.
+The whole building is decorated with a great abundance of statues and ornaments which outshine the others.

 Facing the Town Hall on the opposite side is the King’s House (Maison du Roi), although no king has ever lived there before.
 The building now houses Museum of the City of Brussels (Musee de la Ville de Bruxelles) where the original Mannekin Pis and his extensive wardrobe is kept.